sccn/sccn.github.io/tutorials/ConceptsGuide/Setting_up_your_EEG_lab.md

 {:toc}
 </details>

-# Pre-registration

-Once your study has been funded, you might want to preregister it).

-Preregistration in science refers to the practice of specifying the details of a scientific study (e.g., research question, methods, data analysis plan) before the data is collected or analyzed.
-This approach has several advantages:

-1. Reduces biases: Preregistration helps prevent the problem of "HARKing" (Hypothesizing After Results are Known) and other forms of bias.
-By declaring research plans in advance, researchers reduce the temptation to selectively report or analyze only the results that support their hypotheses, which ensures greater transparency and integrity in scientific research.
-It does not mean that you cannot conduct exploratory analyses, only that you will need to indicate so in your paper.

-2. Reproducibility: Preregistration enhances research reproducibility by providing a clear record of the original study plan.

-3. Eliminates p-hacking and data dredging: Preregistration discourages the practice of p-hacking, which involves selectively analyzing or reporting data until a desired statistically significant result is achieved.
-It also prevents data dredging or "fishing" for statistically significant patterns by exploring multiple hypotheses or variables without clear a priori reasoning.

-4. Methodological transparency: Preregistration promotes transparency by requiring researchers to disclose detailed information about the study design, sample size, data collection procedures, and analysis plans.
-This transparency allows readers to better evaluate the quality and reliability of the conducted research, reducing the chance of publishing erroneous or misleading findings.

-5. Improves study design: The process of preregistration encourages researchers to carefully plan and justify their study aims, methods, and statistical analyses in advance.
-Often, you will see small things that could be improved in your design as you lay down all the details.
-This leads to a more thoughtful and robust study design and reduces the likelihood of post hoc changes that might compromise the validity of the results.

-6. Reduces publication bias: Preregistration helps combat publication bias, where studies with significant or exciting results tend to be published more often than those with nonsignificant or less interesting findings.
-By preregistering studies, researchers can diminish this bias, as journals are more open to publishing studies with preregistration records regardless of the obtained results.

-Overall, preregistration in science promotes transparency, reduces biases, enhances reproducibility, and improves the overall quality of research, contributing to the advancement of knowledge and scientific progress.
-There are also now 100 journals that publish study protocols before the manuscript is published (see the bottom of this [page](https://hsls.libguides.com/scholarly-communication/where-should-i-publish) for more information).

-The added advantage of pre-registration is **decreased stress** for the researcher.
-You have already planned everything, and most journals (including prestigious ones) will publish negative results (especially if they published your protocol).

 # Which EEG system to use

 There are several reputable EEG (electroencephalography) research systems available on the market.
 Most are being made by companies that have been there for decades.